AAGAN/WilliamsonMethod/README.md

 Agent class defined.
 Each physical property is a vector read in from corresponding agent property file. agent.cpp assumes temperature data in an ascending order.

 Each agent is read in differently.
-For Halon 1301 the Williamson paper has its Henry's constant data, but for Novec 1230 Tom assumes Henry's constant is linear with temperature in VB code.
+For Halon 1301 the Williamson paper has its Henry's constant data, but for Novec 1230 Tom assumes Henry's constant is linear with temperature in VB code, and we are currently using the same expression.
 Verification cases simply using a constant value for Henry's Law constant show that it's not affecting the pressure recession table.

 Data file should be in English units, but initial storage conditions are input with SI units.
 Transition in williamson.cpp to English units to be consistent with the paper.